-Pernille Berg Larsen of RealFood4You has a passion for baking bread.
+Pernille Berg Larsen has a passion for baking bread.
 Here she explains why sourdough bread is best & provides a sourdough starter recipe.

 Using a sourdough starter when making bread will reduce the amount of yeast to a minimum.
 You’ll also notice the taste of the grains and the flour much better, as their flavours will be emphasised by the sourdough technique.
 And you won’t just get tastier bread.
 A sourdough will leave you feeling more satisfied, and you won’t have that after effect of bloating that many feel when eating bread.